camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The scope parameter is MUST NOT be specified for JWT-Bearer Flow but the scope claim in the assertion is mandatory.

-The claim of the assertion are.
+The API Consumer SHALL set the claims of the assertion as defined here:

 - The mandatory `iss` claim MUST be the client id of the API Consumer.
 - The mandatory `sub` (subject) claim MUST identifies the principal that is the subject of the JWT.